Crucible Industries: History

 The Crucible Steel Company of America was formed from the merger of thirteen crucible-steel companies in 1900.
 This, known as "the great consolidation of 1900", inspired other steel companies to form U.S. Steel a year later.
 From 1900 through the 20th century, Crucible developed and patented new steels, and brought new steel-production methods to the United States.
 C. H. Halcomb, Jr. was Crucible's first president and general manager.
 Two years later, he left Crucible, building the Halcomb Steel mill next door (where he installed the first electric-arc melting furnace in the U.S.).

 In 1911 Crucible acquired Halcomb Steel, merging the Halcomb plant with the new Sanderson plant to form the Sanderson-Halcomb Works.
 In 1955, it began producing vacuum-arc-remelted steels, becoming the first company to use this process commercially.
 By 1939, Crucible was the largest producer of tool steel in the United States, making over 400 products (more than any other steel company).
 It had nine mills in four states, two coal mines, a water company and a half-interest in a Mesabi ore mine.

 From 1968 to 1984, Crucible was owned by Colt Industries.
 In 1985, its salaried employees bought it back.
 By then, the company was known as Crucible Materials Corporation.
 Fourteen hundred employees worldwide worked for a number of companies, including Crucible Specialty Metals in Solvay, New York; Trent Tube in East Troy, Wisconsin; Crucible Magnetics in Elizabethtown, Kentucky; Crucible Compaction Metals Operations in Oakdale, Pennsylvania; the Cancer Research Center in Pittsburgh, and Crucible Limited in Sheffield, England.
 In 1989, the number of employees was reduced to 600 after a strike.

 The 1980s saw layoffs and plant closures across the U.S.; more than 200,000 workers lost their jobs, and more than 400 mills and divisions of plants (including Crucible's Midland plant) closed.
 In 1984, Crucible made the titanium alloy used in the artificial heart implanted by Robert Jarvik, and donated corrosive-resistant steel used to help renovate the Statue of Liberty.

 During the 1990s, Crucible expanded its operations to Canada, working with General Motors, and building a 35000 sqft facility with newly patented smelting and processing equipment costing $25 million.
 Although the number of employees increased to about 1,400, from 2001 to 2003, 200 were laid off.

 In 2004, Crucible entered the knife market, and in May 2009, the company filed for Chapter 11 bankruptcy.
 That October, JP Industries (a private equity group) purchased the operating assets of the Crucible Specialty Metals Division, formed Crucible Industries, and restarted the Geddes steel mill.

+After filing for bankruptcy a second time in 2024, Crucible became defunct after many of their assets were sold to Erasteel in 2025.